bit101/bitface/README.md

 The current Garmin documentation pushes you towards using Visual Studio Code and the Monkey-C extension for Code.
 I was unable to get this working correctly on Manjaro Linux so I set up this project to use neovim and make.

+Update on the extension: It was not available to install at all via VS Code's extension manager, but I was able to install it eventualy by downloading the extension itself to my computer and installing it via VSIX.
+I still prefer using vim though.

 ## Build requirements:

 ### Garmin ConnectIQ